Dry skin is a condition that causes the skin to crack or become flaky. It can happen at any time and for a number of reasons.

 It can affect any person for a period of time but some people also have naturally dry skin that requires certain lifestyle changes to help improve the condition.

 Dry skin can have a variety of different symptoms depending on the type of skin you have.
-Some may suffer from scaly skin which regularly sheds and becomes itchy.
+Some may suffer from scaling skin which regularly sheds and become itchy.
 Other may have patches of rough skin which is discoloured.

 Most commonly the affected areas of skin are on the legs, arms and stomach, as well as the face.

 Often environmental factors can have a big impact on areas of dry skin.
 In colder months, the humidity is lower which dries out the skin.
 Spending a lot of time indoors with high heating also has the same effect.

 People who bathe often or use products with a high alcohol content may also find patches of their skin become flaky and itchy for a period of time.